amrithag8/CustomerAppDocumentation/Readme.md

 3. Get Customer location by Email and Location Type

 ## Neetu
-1. Add Location by email
+4. Add Location by email
-2. Update Customers by email
+5. Update Customers by email
-3. Update location by email and location type
+6. Update location by email and location type

 ## Amrutha
-1. Add Customer
+7. Add Customer
-2. Delete Customer by email
+8. Delete Customer by email
-3. Delete location by email and location type
+9. Delete location by email and location type

-Upload Customer Profile Photo after completing these ones
+10.Upload Customer Profile Photo after completing these ones